 The length of sex therapy depends on a number of factors which include the duration, nature and history of the problem.
 Commitment to therapy sessions and crucially, to home practice, are very important factors.
 In general, sex therapy is not a long-term treatment.

 The fee per session will depend on which sex therapist you attend.
 Fees are indicated on the individual therapists’ profile page and on our Fees page.

 Sex Therapy Accreditation.

-Accreditation shows that the therapist has met rigorous professional standards in practice hours, training, continuing professional development and supervision and works to the ethical and best practice guidelines of The College of Sex and Relationship Therapy.
+Accreditation by COSRT shows that the therapist has met rigorous professional standards in practice hours, training, continuing professional development and supervision and works to the ethical and best practice guidelines of The College of Sex and Relationship Therapy.